Three classical probability problems: the Hungarian roulette: Joint characterization of the exponential and the normal distribution

 \section{Joint characterization of the exponential and the normal distribution}

-Let the random variables $X$ and $Y$ be iid with probability density function $f$ that is positive and continuous over a bounded or infinite open interval $I$ (and $0$ outside).
-Determine all possible distributions of $X$ for which the conditional density of $U := X+Y$ given $X-Y=v$ is of the form $Af(Au + g(v))$ with some positive constant $A$ and even function $g$.
+Let the random variables $X$ and $Y$ be independent and identically distributed with probability density function $f$ that is positive over a bounded or infinite open interval $I$ (and $0$ outside).
+Determine all possible distributions of $X$ for which the conditional density of $U := X+Y$ given $X-Y=v$ is of the form $Af(Au +B|v|)$ for some real numbers $A>0$ and $B$.